Choices can help if you:

 Choices can offer:

-Interview skills / CV writing / career guidance and planning / job search / local labour market information / communication and problem solving skills / teamwork / skills awareness and sector specific training
+interview skills; CV writing; career guidance and planning; job search; information on the local labour market; communication and problem solving skills; teamwork; skills awareness and sector specific training

 Sessions to develop confidence, self-esteem, assertiveness, motivation, self-efficacy, resilience.

 qualifications including IT skills, social care certificates, first aid etc.

 referral to specialist learning provision e.g. maths and English, NVQ qualifications.